Looking for a great shoe for everyday wear? These vegan sneaker brands have got you covered!

 Price: Around $150 Gym friendly?
 Oh yes!

-Po-Zu isn’t yet a fully vegan company, but founder Safia Minney is one of the leaders in the sustainable fashion movement – in fact, she was one of the main stars of “The True Cost” a couple years ago.
+Po-Zu isn’t yet a fully vegan company, but founder Safia Minney is one of the leaders in the sustainable fashion movement – in fact, she was one of the main stars of “The True Cost” a couple years ago, and they do make some vegan sneaker styles that are 100% animal free.
 These low cut vegan sneakers are the perfect street shoe.
 They’re made from organic cotton and FairTrade rubber from Sri Lanka, so they’re ethical and eco-friendly, too!

 Price: Around $150 Gym friendly?
 Possibly, on the elliptical trainer or bike.